rayrayraykk/agentscope-runtime/README.md

 ## 🆕 NEWS

-* **[2025-11]** We released **<u>AgentScope Runtime V1.0</u>**, which ensures the native development experience of agent frameworks, allowing them to fully leverage their expressive power.
-In this version, we further simplified certain abstractions and modules to streamline the architecture.
-For the complete list of changes, please refer to the changelog.
+* **[2025-12]** We have released **AgentScope Runtime v1.0**, introducing a unified “Agent as API” white-box development experience, with enhanced multi-agent collaboration, state persistence, and cross-framework integration.
+This release also streamlines abstractions and modules to ensure consistency between development and production environments.
+Please refer to the **[CHANGELOG](https://runtime.agentscope.io/en/CHANGELOG.html)** for full update details and migration guide.

 ---